-Credit risk is the risk of financial loss to the Company if a customer or counter party to a financial instrument fails to meet its contractual obligations, and arises principally from the Company's receivables from customers and cash equivalents.
+Credit risk is the risk of financial loss to the Company if a customer or counter party to a financial instrument fails to meet its contractual obligations, and arises principally from the Company's receivables from customers, loan to a related party and cash at bank.

-The carrying amounts of financial assets in the statement of financial position represent the Company's maximum exposure to credit risk before taking into account any collateral held.
-Aside from trade receivables, the Company do not hold any collateral in respect of their financial assets.
+The carrying amounts of financial assets represent the Company's maximum exposure to credit risk, before taking into account any collateral held.
+Aside from trade receivables, the Company does not hold any collateral in respect of its financial assets.